ms-aprima/utd-apple-watch/README.md

 # utd-apple-watch

 ## Aprima EHR Health App
-Reads data from an Apple iWatch to send health data to an Elecronic Health Record via Json messages.
+Reads data from an Apple iWatch to send health data to an Electronic Health Record via Json messages.

 ## Tools used
 ``